Meet: Parrish Turner

 What was the biggest factor in your decision to enroll at Georgia Southern?

 I first came to Georgia Southern because I was offered the Ruffin Scholarship.
 I have since found that Georgia Southern offers a wide range of opportunities that I would not have had access to at other schools, such as the opportunity to study abroad, TA for a class, and many more.

-I was unaware of the Writing and Linguistics major until I went to a Majors Fair and started talking to some of the representatives.
+I was unaware of the Writing & Linguistics major until I went to a Majors Fair and started talking to some of the representatives.
 I knew I wanted to be a writer so it felt like a perfect fit.

 Would you say your experiences at Georgia Southern have prepared you for graduate school and employer demands?

 I wrote articles for the George-Anne, the school newspaper.
 I also participated in the Ten Minute Play Festival in the theater department every year, which is a great way to work in different genres and get some real experience.
 I also attended the Lambda Literary Writers Retreat in the summer of 2014, which was a great chance to meet and network with other writers.
 In spring 2015, I attended the AWP Convention with a few other writing students.